Jmmxp/CMPUT404-assignment-ajax/README.md

 Used Quantico custom font from Google Fonts: https://fonts.google.com/specimen/Quantico

 Referenced W3schools for drawing text on the canvas: https://www.w3schools.com/graphics/canvas_text.asp

+Referenced Rhyono's answer on how to catch key down events on canvas: https://stackoverflow.com/a/12241197

 Contributors / Licensing
 ========================